SPR LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, May 22, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (: SPR) of a class action securities lawsuit.
+NEW YORK, May 25, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (NYSE: SPR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Spirit investors who were adversely affected by alleged securities fraud between April 8, 2020 and April 13, 2023.
 Follow the link below to get more information and be contacted by a member of our team: